Last Updated on

 What is the connection between reality and quantum consciousness?
 Credit: Public Domain

 Physicist Victor J. Stenger has expressed strong objections and he considers it far-fetched to imply our minds are somehow influenced by the universe.
-In Stenger’s opinion quantum consciousness is simply a myth, nothing more.
+In Stenger’s opinion, quantum consciousness is simply a myth, nothing more.

 “The overwhelming weight of evidence, from seven decades of experimentation, shows not a hint of a violation of reductionist, local, discrete, non-superluminal, non-holistic relativity and quantum mechanics—with no fundamental involvement of human consciousness other than in our own subjective perception of whatever reality is out there.
-Of course our thinking processes have a strong influence on what we perceive.
+Of course, our thinking processes have a strong influence on what we perceive.

 But to say that what we perceive therefore determines, or even controls, what is out there is without rational foundation.
 The world would be a far different place for all of us if it was just all in our heads—if we really could make our own reality as the mystics believe.
 The fact that the world rarely is what we want it to be is the best evidence that we have little to say about it.
 The myth of quantum consciousness should take its place along with gods, unicorns, and dragons as yet another product of the fantasies of people unwilling to accept what science, reason, and their own eyes tell them about the world,” Stenger writes in his science paper The Myth of Quantum Consciousness.

-Whether quantum mechanics is involved in consciousness has not been determined, but some researchers like for example Hungarian physicist Eugene Wigner suggest “it is hard to avoid the implication that consciousness and quantum mechanics are somehow linked.”
+Whether quantum mechanics is involved in consciousness has not been determined, but some researchers like for example Hungarian physicist Eugene Wigner suggests “it is hard to avoid the implication that consciousness and quantum mechanics are somehow linked.”

 Does this mean that quantum consciousness is real?
 Can we offer proof of a universal mind?
 No, we cannot, at least not yet.
 Perhaps consciousness is subjective experience, and it is currently simply beyond the capacity of science to explain.